Stone Cladding: Advantages and Disadvantages

 4. Limited Flexibility

-While stone cladding offers a range of design options, it may not be suitable for all architectural styles or building types.
-Some homeowners may find the look of stone too rustic or traditional for their tastes.
-Additionally, once installed, stone cladding is not easily removed or changed, limiting the flexibility for future renovations or updates.
+Although stone cladding offers many possible designs, it may not be the best choice in every architectural style or kind of building.
+Some homeowners may perceive the look of stone as being too rustic or traditional for their style.
+Once installed, stone cladding is not easily removed or changed, which limits the possible flexibility for future renovations or updates.

 5. Maintenance and Cleaning